MuyanXie/Project-Tree-Hole-Backend/README.md

 This is the fortified version of the project tree hole's back end;

 ## Code Highlight
-Middleware: The authentication/authorization logic with JWT and TreHole's GCP SSO
+Middleware: The authentication/authorization logic with JWT and TreeHole's GCP SSO

 Controllers: provide login and friends invitation logic

 Models: contains the database to object mappers

 Routes: Contains the logical Routes
 SocketHandlers:
 -  Contains the logic that deals with the connection of WebRTC